Digital-Grinnell/rootstalk-issue-workflow/README.md

   - Find the _issue_'s `.indd` file and rename it, if necessary, using the convention of `year-term`.
 For example, the _issue_ assembled in the Spring of 2023 should be named `2023-spring.indd` and it should be saved in the corresponding new `year-term` subdirectory.

   - Open the properly named _issue_ `.indd` file using _InDesign_ and export it using `File`>`Export...`>`HTML` with all default options.
 This should produce a new `.html` file and corresponding `-web-resources` folder.
-For example, an _InDesign_ export of a file named `2022-spring.indd` will produce the following:
+For example, an _InDesign_ export of a file named `2023-spring.indd` produced the following:
-    - a `2022-spring.html` file, and
+    - a `2023-spring.html` file, and
-    - a `2022-spring-web-resources` folder of media files.
+    - a `2023-spring-web-resources` folder of media files.

-  - Inside the new `year-term` subdirectory create an `issue.yml` file reflecting the web-structure of the _issue_.
+  - Inside the new `year-term` subdirectory create an issue `.yml` file reflecting the web-structure of the _issue_.
 See the [Issue.YML File](./Issue.YML File) section for details.
-In our `2022-spring` example the file should have a path of: `./2022-spring/2022-spring.yml`.
+In our `2023-spring` example the file should have a path of: `./2023-spring/2023-spring.yml`.

-### <a name="issue-yml"> Issue.YML File
+### <a name="issue-yml"> Issue .YML File

-Each _issue_ must have a corresponding `issue.yml` file in it's corresponding `year-term` subdirectory.
-The structure of an `issue.yml` file is [YAML](https://yaml.org), and its contents include the following fields:
+Each _issue_ must have a corresponding issue `.yml` file in it's corresponding `year-term` subdirectory.
+The structure of an issue `.yml` file is [YAML](https://yaml.org), and its contents include the following fields:
   - `year` - The 4-digit calendar year in which the _issue_ was assembled.
   - `term` - The academic term in which the _issue_ was assembled.
 Usually "spring" or "fall".
   - `title` - The title of the _issue_.
-Usually in a form like: "Volume II, Issue 2, Spring 2022".
+Usually in a form like: "Volume IX, Issue 1, Spring 2023".
 Surrounding quotes are only required if the title contains a quote, colon, or other punctuation.
   - `articles` - A list declaration of identifiers for each _article_ to be included in the web-version of the _issue_.

 The name given each _article_ **must be unique** within the corresponding _issue_ and values generally reflect the last name of the author, if known, or may alternatively reflect the author's role with _Rootstalk_, or a brief description of the _article_'s content.
 Some examples include: